ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 reality, trees do not compete for light until their canopies begin to overlap and canopy closure is approached.

 2. Unrealistic over-crowding.
-The ‘flat-disk’ assumption has no consideration of the spatial extent of tree crowns.
+The 'flat-disk' assumption has no consideration of the spatial extent of tree crowns.
 Therefore it has no control on the packing density of plants in the model.
 Given a mismatch between production and mortality, entirely unrealistic tree densities